 I have no excessive over concern or personal vested interest in how efficient censorship was or was not.
 My only interest initially was to learn why, then point out that it was not totally impossible or out of the question for letters of any kind, the ones to my father or anybody else, to slip through the censorship process unopened.
 If the letters had been opened by any means I would not have known if it had been done by censors and censors only, by my father, by both, or by the hands of others.
 In the fact that all three letters had NEVER been opened after they were posted means that NOBODY had ever been privy to the contents of the information inside until I read them.

 There is one very mysterious caveat to this whole "postmarked letters from India" thing, which for me has remained unclear to this day.
-In with the letters written by my father and found by my cousin was a large unopened manila envelope addressed to the home address where my family was living while my mother was still alive.
+Apparently the three letters found by my cousin in the roll top desk were originally in an unopened manila envelope addressed to the home address where my family was living while my mother was still alive.
 The envelope was postmarked from the Pennsylvania town my grandmother on my father's side lived, intimating, because it had been postmarked --- and the fact that my cousin had it --- that the envelope had been mailed from Pennsylvania alright, but must NOT have been received by someone on the California end.
 My cousin, in first finding the large envelope in with all the other the letters and able to feel something inside, and hoping it might be money, opened it.
 What he found was the three letters from India.

 WHERE ARE THE LETTERS NOW?

-For additional insight into the letters and what happened to them and where they are now, especially so the three letters from India, please refer to Footnote as found in THE WANDERLING AND HIS UNCLE: Their Life and Times Together.
+For additional insight into the letters and what happened to them and where they are now, especially so the three letters from India, please see:

 Can a person truly be Awakened in a single sitting as the following from above, as quoted below, seems to intimate: